Company: Canadian Nuclear Laboratories

 Expected salary:

-- Other duties as assigned by your manager.
+- Performing other duties as assigned by your manager.

 What we are looking for: